QR codes have become over-used, and often times are misused

 We’re looking at you, the brilliant marketer who decided to put a QR code on a moving bus.
 We’ve also got our eye on you, the designer who decided to place a QR code on the billboard along the highway.
 Apart from the obvious challenge associated with scanning something so far away, what part of "don't use your phone while driving" don't you get?

 One particularly stupid example we've seen is the huge QR code on the back of a bus - inviting us to scan it to find out the wait times at our local hospital Emergency Room.
 Um, maybe that's a subtle invitation to scan the code with your phone while driving - undoubtedly resulting in a need to visit the ER.
 That marketing department deserves a medal for originality for sure.
-So before you decide whether to place a QR code on your custom product label, we want to provide a little more information about QR codes.
+So before you decide whether to use QR code on labels, we want to provide a little more information about QR codes.

-Scanning this code with a smartphone QR app will take you to the Wizard Labels Facebook page (This post slams QR codes….should we really be including one?)
+Scanning the above code with a smartphone QR app will take you to the Wizard Labels Facebook page (please excuse our blatant usage of something we're happily slamming in this post).

 If You Don’t Need A QR Code, Don’t Use One